yevgenys/SRMS/README.md

 ## Assumptions

-since there is nothing said about operator of this application, this operator will be admin, which will be automatically registered upon system installation - and editing of it possible only manually with django cmd
+since there is nothing said about operator of this application, application will be available to public - should be changed for actual application(in the code there are preparations for such migration)

 ## Run entire project locally